hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 # Nomad Evaluation
 ![EvaluationQueue](images/Evaluation_Queue.png)

-Once the Evaluation Broker recieves the Evaluations, the Broker queues the changes in order based on priority.
+Once the Evaluation Broker receives the Evaluations, the Broker queues the changes in order based on priority.

-Scheduler on Follower Nodes pick the Evaluations off the queue and start planning!
+The scheduler on Follower Nodes picks the Evaluations off the queue and starts planning!

 ???
 -  Here the evaluation Broker, residing on the leader node, manages the queue of pending evaluations.